whatl3y/smtp2api/README.md

 $ npm install -g smtp2api
 $
 $ # start SMTP server listening on port 25 that
-$ # sends emails to an API on localhost
+$ # sends emails to an API on localhost:8000
 $ smtp2api -e http://localhost:8000/my/api -p 25
 listening on *:25
 ```